michaloblastni/targeted-individual-simulator/README.md

 It requires exploring what Python EEG libraries can do, and whether there is an AI-based complex event processing.
 This Python project will only sense neural activity via EEG and match patterns against rules.
 Upon matching a rule, the action from that rule will be executed, i.e. to play an audio message.
 The message will play on your computer via its sound card.
-You will only need to have earplugs or headphones plugged in.
+You will only need to have earbuds or headphones plugged in.